openshift/openshift-origin-design/designs/virtualization/4.5/Import/import.md

 parent: Virtualization
 version: 4.5
 ---
+Importing a Virtual Machine is an important feature for OpenShift Virtualization.
+It allows users who are otherwise committed to another virtualization product to see more value in OpenShift by allowing them to easily bring with them their existing VMs.

 # Importing Virtual Machine
 The latest update for importing a Virtual Machine has simplified the flow.